nicolaiort/stonx-backend/README.md

 * DOGE Wallet Balances: https://dogechain.info/

 ## Roadmap
+* Support binance spot wallet assets
+* Save and view timeseries data about all of your wallets
 * Create a helmchart
 * Support for more ERC20 Tokens
 * Support for ADA
-* Save and view timeseries data about all of your wallets

 ## Configuration
 > You can (or sometimes have to) use the following env vars to configure some parts of the backend